thomasgladwin/malak/README.md

 # Using a Python program to save data

 Install Python 3.x.
 If you use the Anaconda distribution, you don't need admin rights.
-Also install the pyserial library, from command line (search “cmd” or use Powershell or the Anaconda command line; make sure python.exe is in the path): python -m pip install pyserial.
-Also install the pygame library.
+Also install the libraries needed by malak.py and malak_sample.py.
+E.g., the pyserial library: From command line (search “cmd” or use Powershell or the Anaconda command line; make sure python.exe is in the path): python -m pip install pyserial.
+At the time of writing, the other libary not available by default is pygame, which you can install the same way.

 Now you can use the Python program malak.py from this repository: python malak.py.
-You may need to go into malak.py to adjust the COM port to match your hardware.
+You may need to go into malak_sample.py to adjust the COM port to match your hardware.

 It will ask for a base filename to save data to (base.log), open a window, and then keep on reading in what the microcontroller is sending and saving it to file.
-You should see the numbers and a visual representation of the signal values coming in.
+You should see a visual representation of the signal values coming in, as well as the peak detection for the PPG.
+There's also a visual and auditory representation of the heart rate over the last few seconds.
 Measurement stops when you close the window.

+malak.py calls malak_sample.py, but you can also run malak_sample.py directly: This only reads and prints the values coming in.

 So the procedure would be something like: